 - Check your faucets — Open the outdoor sillcock that’s farthest from the compressor.
 If only air comes out, close the valve and check your indoor faucets one at a time.
 Open them up until only air comes out then close them tightly.

 Protecting your water heater during the winter is an excellent way of extending the lifespan of its components.
-For more information on how to take care of your water heater, contact Sherlock Heating & Air Conditioning.
+For more information on how to take care of your water heater, contact Sherlock Plumbing Heating & Air.
 We serve the San Diego area.